United Kingdom : Safety by City

 The visa policy of the United Kingdom is the policy by which Her Majesty’s Government determines visa requirements for visitors to the United Kingdom.
 All intended entrants must obtain a visa unless they are exempt.
 A valid passport is a must.

 The official currency of the United Kingdom is the pound sterling, known as the pound (£, GBP).
 Each pound is divided into 100 pence (100p = £1).

-In Inverness, the summers are cool; the winters are long, frigid, and windy; and it is mostly cloudy year-round.
-The best time of year to visit Inverness for warm-weather activities is from early July to mid-August.
+In Cambridge, the summers are short, comfortable, and partly cloudy, and the winters are long, very cold, windy, and mostly cloudy.
+The best time to visit Cambridge is from June to October.

-What Do I Need to Know about Airports in Inverness?
+What Do I Need to Know about Airports in Cambridge?

 Should I Get Travel Insurance for My Travels?

-What Are Some Things to Do in Inverness?
+What Are Some Things to Do in Cambridge?

-Is the Water in Inverness Safe to Drink?
+Is the Water in Cambridge Safe to Drink?